 Many people reported mental fatigue after being bombarded by the political, epidemic, and social issues courtesy of social media.
 Social media creates a lot of drama and steamy gossip to keep you on the edge of your seat.
 The constant barrage of drama and problems eventually leads to mental fatigue and disorders.

-The internet disrupts sleep, physical activities, and even damages eyesight.
+The internet disrupts sleep and physical activities and even damages eyesight.

 The world health organization found that a sedentary lifestyle and poor food choices are the leading cause of obesity.
-Social media indirectly contributes to obesity by encouraging you to spend hours sitting at the computer.
+In addition, social media indirectly contributes to obesity by encouraging you to spend hours sitting at the computer.
 Not only does sitting cause obesity, but it also causes problems for your back and neck.

-Social media highjacks your emotions and sends you on an emotional high that eventually leads to emotional turbulence.
+Social media hijacks your emotions and sends you on an emotional high that eventually leads to emotional turbulence.

 A 1999 study concluded that persons reporting compulsive computer use suffer substantial psychiatric comorbidity and show emotional distress.
-Social media can cause delusional thoughts, and this can destroy your emotional health.
+Social media can cause delusional thoughts, which can destroy your emotional health.
 You sign in to social media, and someone has set the world on fire.
-Just as the fires begin to twindle, your worst enemy shows up in your scroll, but this time they won’t get away with it because social media just brought it to your attention.
-Now, what are you going to do about it!
+Just as the fires dwindle, your worst enemy shows up in your scroll, but this time they won’t get away with it because social media just brought it to your attention.
+Now, what are you going to do about it?

 Countless studies show that social media gets us and keeps us frustrated, angry, and scared of something.
-This is not by accident.
+Also, this is not by accident.
 Numerous studies show that people are more likely to respond to negative emotions than positive ones.
 The goal of social media is to keep you engaged.
-It doesn’t matter if the emoticon is happy, sad, angry, or in love just as long as you are engaged.
-Finally, here is food for thought – only social media and drug dealers describe their clients as users.
+It doesn’t matter if the emoticon is happy, sad, angry, or in love, just as long as you are engaged.
+Finally, here is food for thought–only social media and drug dealers describe their clients as users.
 Now let that sink in for one minute.
 Yep!

-Here is how to stop social media’s effect on your health emotionally, physically, and mentally.
+Here is how to stop social media’s emotional, physical, and mental effects on your health.

-The way you use social media is what determines the effect social media has on your health.
-Social media has its advantages, but when it comes to health matters, it has more disadvantages.
+The way you use social media determines the effect social media has on your health.
+Social media has its advantages, but it has more disadvantages for health matters.
 When not handled correctly, social media can hurt your health.

-The best way to protect your health is to set a limit on social media.
-Never spend more than one hour a day on social media.
+The best way to protect your health is to limit social media.
+Never spend over one hour a day on social media.
 Also, ignore bullies and other dramas on social media.
-If you don’t respond by commenting, sending an emoticon, or clicking a button, social media cannot hurt you.
-Find other things to do with your time – play with your kids, read a book, go for a walk, or work out.
+Social media cannot hurt you if you don’t respond by commenting, sending an emoticon, or clicking a button.
+Find other things to do with your time – play with your kids, read a book, go for a walk, or exercise.
 Finally, when all else fails, turn off the smartphone or laptop and return to the real world where your life is.